spenly/Neural-ParsCit/README.md

-## NER Tagger
+## Neural ParsCit

-NER Tagger is an implementation of a Named Entity Recognizer that obtains state-of-the-art performance in NER on the 4 CoNLL datasets (English, Spanish, German and Dutch) without resorting to any language-specific knowledge or resources such as gazetteers.
-Details about the model can be found at: http://arxiv.org/abs/1603.01360
+Neural ParsCit is a citation string parser which parses reference strings into its component tags such as Author, Journal, Location, Date, etc. Neural ParsCit uses Long Short Term Memory (LSTM), a deep learning model to parse the reference strings.
+This deep learning algorithm is chosen as it is designed to perform sequence-to-sequence labeling tasks such as ours.
+Input to the model are word embeddings which are vector representation of words.
+We provide word embeddings as well as character embeddings as input to the network.

 ## Initial setup

-To use the tagger, you need Python 2.7, with Numpy and Theano installed.
+To use the tagger, you need Python 2.7, with Numpy, Theano and Gensim installed.

-## Tag sentences
+## Parse citation strings

-The fastest way to use the tagger is to use one of the pretrained models:
+The fastest way to use the parser is to run state-of-the-art pretrained model as follows:

 ```
-./tagger.py --model models/english/ --input input.txt --output output.txt
+./run.py --model_path models/neuralParsCit/ --pre_emb <vectors.bin> --run shell
+./run.py --model_path models/neuralParsCit/ --pre_emb <vectors.bin> --run file -i input_file -o output_file
 ```

-The input file should contain one sentence by line, and they have to be tokenized.
-Otherwise, the tagger will perform poorly.
+The script can run interactively or input can be passed in a file.
+In the interactive session, the strings are passed one by one.
+The result is displayed on standard output.
+If the file option is chosen, the input is given in a file specified by -i option and the output is stored in the directed file.
+Using the file option, multiple citation strings can be parsed.

+The state-of-the-art trained model is provided in the models folder and is named neuralParsCit.
+The binary file for word embeddings is provided in the docker image of the current version of neural ParsCit.
+The hyper parameter ```discarded``` is the number of embeddings not used in our model.
+Retained words have a frequency of more than 0 in the ACM citation literature from 1994-2014.

 ## Train a model